 Show Me What You Look Like

-The first step is to send me some photos of you and your significant other.
-Send a bunch - both of you individually and together.
+The first step is to help me know what you look like!
+I'd love to see some photos of you and your significant other.
+So send a bunch - both of you individually and together.
 I'll be sure to recognize you if I have some shots of you both in various situations.
-We wouldn’t want this to happen…

 Pick a Date and Time

 Next, you'll need to pick a date and time.
-That sounds obvious but it does take a bit of planning.
+That sounds obvious but it can take a bit of planning.
 If you'd like to propose somewhere on the National Mall, I recommend Sunday evenings because there aren't too many tourists.
-The best time is an hour to an hour and a half before sunset.
-That will give us that awesome golden light.
-It’s called the "magic hour” for a reason.
+The best time is usually an hour to an hour and a half before sunset.
+That will give us the spectacular golden light they call the "magic hour".

 Pick a Location

-If you're interested in proposing in a location without too many people (somewhere away from the National Mall), then the day isn't as important.
+If you're interested in proposing in a location without too many people (like somewhere away from the National Mall), then the day isn't as important.
 However, the time of day is.
-Like said before, an hour before sunset generally provides the best light.
-We could also do a sunrise proposal, but that would be around 6am…
+I recommend shooting an hour before sunset for getting the best light.
+Or if you are early birds, we could do a sunrise proposal!

 Pick the Exact Spot